ChrisMartin30/L3T05_CompulsoryTask1/README.md

 In this I have to upload a website that I previously developed earlier in the course.
 I have chosen the website created for L2T17 which was about Bootstrap where I made a very simple shop page, where fruit is "sold".
 It should show some basic bootstrap responsiveness, and some basic CSS.

 It should hopefully be deployed.

+Edit - Have had to rename the shop.html to index.html.
+Whether this was what the task required I shall find out.